top of page

 Can I practice ecotherapy on my own?

-Yes, of course, there are many indoor and outdoor activities you can do by yourself to develop your skills and promote your relationship with nature.
+Yes, there are many indoor and outdoor activities to promote your relationship with nature.

 • Grow plants indoors, on your balcony or in your garden

-• Set up a green corner in your house, with plants and materials gathered outdoor
+• Set up a green corner in your home with plants and materials gathered outdoor

 • Create nature-based art

-• Listen to natural sounds from like waves, forest, rain or birds
+• Listen to natural sounds like waves, forest, rain or birds

 • Practise birdwatching